viveris/LoCod/README.md

 Now that we've defined the functions we want to run in the FPGA, let's take a look at how to run them.

-First of all, we need to include the **locod.h** header, which contains all the declarations required to use the Locod API.
+First of all, we need to include the **locod.h** header, which contains all the declarations required to use the LoCod API.

 Also note that you need to add compiler directives **#ifndef LOCOD_FPGA** to limit the C file to functions to be executed in the FPGA when this define exists.
 The define LOCOD_FPGA is defined when the C file is passed to the tool that converts C functions to VHDL.
 However, it only needs the functions and not everything else, hence the addition of #ifndef to limit the C file to functions.
 In our example, we will add these directives around the "locod.h" include and around the main() function.

-Next, calling up functions in the FPGA or CPU is done through macros in the C code to tell the Locod system where that this or that function must be executed.
+Next, calling up functions in the FPGA or CPU is done through macros in the C code to tell the LoCod system where that this or that function must be executed.
 Apart from these macros, functions can also be called in the normal way to be executed in the CPU.

-Before calling these macros to execute functions in the FPGA, the Locod system initialization function **init_locod** must be called.
+Before calling these macros to execute functions in the FPGA, the LoCod system initialization function **init_locod** must be called.
 This function takes as arguments the number of hardware accelerators to be instantiated in the FPGA, i.e. the number of functions to be executed in the FPGA.
 This number can be greater than the number of functions finally instantiated, but not less, otherwise it won't work.

 For our example, we'll start by defining our main function, setting the variables we'll use with our hardware accelerators.
-We then call the Locod initialization function with an accelerator number equal to 2:
+We then call the LoCod initialization function with an accelerator number equal to 2:
 ```c
 #ifndef LOCOD_FPGA
 #include "locod.h"